msft-mirror-aosp/platform.external.autotest/docs/faft-how-to-run-doc.md

     - Servo_v4: servo_v4_v2.3.30-b35860984
     - servo micro: servo_micro_v2.3.30-b35960984

-To check or upgrade the FW on the servo v4 and servo micro, respectively, before kicking off the FAFT PD suite (note for PVS instead see [PVS - Updating the Servo Firmware]):
+To check or upgrade the FW on the servo v4 and servo micro, respectively, before kicking off the FAFT PD suite:

 - Have the servo v4 connected to your workstation/labstation along with the servo micro connected to the servo.
 - Run the following commands on chroot one after the other: